-You can pre-purchase your Scout Troop an Ice-cream party or a Root Beer Float Party.
+You can pre-purchase your Scout Troop an Ice-cream party, a Big Bopper Party, or a Root Beer Float Party.

 All you have to do is fill out the form below indicating which party you'd like your Troop to have.
-The summer camp staff will schedule a time for the Troop to have a private party in our air-conditioned Scout Lounge.
+The summer camp staff will work with your unit's leader at camp to schedule a time for the Troop to have their party.

-Check Description Qty Total We want to purchase an Ice Cream Party for \$4.00 each.
-We want to purchase an Ale-8 One and Big Bopper Party for \$6.00 each.
-We want to purchase a Root Beer Float Party for \$13.00 each (you keep the mug.)
+We want to purchase an Ice Cream Party for at \$5.00 each.

+We want to purchase an Ale-8 One and Big Bopper Party forat \$6.00 each.

+We want to purchase a Root Beer Float Party forat \$14.00 each (you keep the mug).

-Scouts Name: Troop Number:
+Scouts Name: Scouts Troop Number:

+Week attending: Site number: Camp Point of Contact:

+Please tell the Troop who this is from.
+Please don't tell the Troop who this is from.

+I will pay by Cash Check C redit Card.

+Name of purchaser:

 Billing Address:

-City State:Zip:
+City: State: Zip:

 Email: Phone:

 Name on Card: Amount to be charged: \$

-CC Number: Exp:CVS:
+CC Number: Exp: CVS:

-Lincoln Heritage Council 12001 Sycamore Station Place, Louisville, KY 40299 Fax: 502-361-7899, or email: susie.rausch@scouting.org
+Lincoln Heritage Council 12001 Sycamore Station Place, Louisville, KY 40299

+Fax: 502-361-7899, or email: susie.rausch@scouting.org